+Course Load

-Course Load: Students will routinely be scheduled in courses totaling at least 18 quarter credits every sixteen weeks.
+For 5-credit version programs, students will be scheduled in courses totaling 20 quarter credits every 16 weeks.
+For all other programs, students will routinely be scheduled in courses totaling at least 18 quarter credits every 16 weeks.
 However, course loads may vary from module to module depending upon the student's program, academic performance, and other variables.

-Make-Up Work
+Online Make-Up Work

 Students who have been absent are expected to make up all missed work prior to returning to classes and to proceed with the new course material in the original sequence.
-Courses are normally delivered by the traditional lecture/ lab instructor-led method.
+Courses are normally delivered by the traditional lecture/lab instructor-led method.
 In special circumstances, these same courses may be delivered in an alternative style.

-Transfer of Credit for Undergraduate Programs
+Online Transfer of Credit for Undergraduate Programs